BenBowers/MWAtdr/README.md

 `slurm_main.sh` uses a node configuration which we believe to be sensible/optimal.
 Feel free to modify it or create your own script to suit your needs, if you require.

-## Building and Running for Use on Personal Machine
+## Building and Running `main` for Use on Personal Machine

-NOTE: the application is designed to run on Garrawarla, and your personal machine may not be powerful enough to feasibly run the `main` target.
+NOTE: The application is designed to run on Garrawarla, and your personal machine may not be powerful enough to feasibly run the `main` target.
 For 24 frequency channels and 256 antenna inputs, we found `main` requires approximately 8GB of memory per process, and running with a few processes will take on the order of a few hours to complete.
-It is possible to manually specify the number of processes to `mpirun` in `entrypoint.sh`, but there will still be a tradeoff between memory usage and run time.
+It is possible to manually specify the number of processes to `mpirun` in `entrypoint.sh`, but there will be a tradeoff between memory usage and run time.

 The instructions here are for building and running the main application for use on your personal, standard computer.
 This may be useful for testing purposes.